xaviermiles/web_sentiment_analysis/README.md

 The _cc_process.py_ script supports retrieval of both the original dataset (CC-MAIN) and the subset which only includes news articles (CC-NEWS).
 This script extracts the scraped webpages with nz top-level domain (e.g. ".co.nz" or ".org.nz") by downloading the CC datasets using HTTPS links and then searching the WARC files for the relevant webpages, extracting these webpage's text, and saving this information to CSV files (along with the publish-datetime and webpage's URL).
 There is a separate CSV file produced for each '.warc.gz' file.
 This process works okay for CC-NEWS as this dataset is small-to-medium size (\~6,500 files for Jan 2020-Feb 2021), but is infeasible for CC-MAIN due the number of files required to be downloaded (\~700,000 files for Jan 2020-Feb 2021).
 During initial testing in the AWS environment, it seemed like it took _cc_process.py_ about 30 minutes per 100 files, so processing Jan 2020-Feb 2021 would take about 34 hours for CC-NEWS and about 150 days for CC-MAIN.
 Each '.warc.gz' file is 1 GB (before unzipping).

 A more efficient process sends querys to data contained in the S3 bucket and only download the NZ webpages, since this would reduce the amount of data required to be downloaded and may provide more efficient processing.
-(This process does not work for CC-NEWS.)
-This process queries the Parquet index files to find where in the WARC files contains '.nz' webpages and then only downloads these parts of the WARC files.
+The _cc_process_v2.py/cc_process_v2.1.py_ scripts send queries to a collection of '.parquet' files (aka. index files) to find which parts of the commoncrawl WARC files contain '.nz' webpages and then only downloads these parts.
+(Only CC-MAIN has the set of index files, CC-NEWS does not so this process does not work for CC-NEWS.)

 The two main options for querying data in S3 buckets is _S3 Select_ and _Amazon Athena_.
 Both allow SQL-style queries to CSV, JSON, or [Parquet](https://databricks.com/glossary/what-is-parquet) datasets, which can be stored in a compressed format (GZIP typically recommended).
 Differences:
 - Big Picture: S3 Select is more designed for ad hoc queries and Athena is designed more for big data
 - Athena will incur larger costs and required activation
 - Athena can perform queries on a collection of files (ie. an entire folder) whereas S3 Select sends a query to an individual file.
-This limitation of S3 Select can be overcome with for-loops but complicates the code.
+This means Athena would be able to send a single query per CC-MAIN batch, while S3 Select must send a query per '.parquet' file which results in hundreds of queries (and corresponding responses) per CC-MAIN batch.
 - S3 Select requires that “The maximum uncompressed row group size is 256MB”. **This is not always satisfied for the CC-MAIN index files which this means that some of the files cannot be processed using S3 Select (rough estimate = 25-33% will unable to be processed).**

-For the 2020-10 CC-MAIN batch there is about 300 index files.
-The '.nz' webpages seem to be extremely concentrated within a few index files; most index files contain zero '.nz' webpages while part-00108 contains 2.1 million '.nz' webpages.
+For the 2021-10 CC-MAIN batch there is about 300 index files.
+The '.nz' webpages seem to be extremely concentrated within a few index files; most index files contain zero '.nz' webpages while 'part-00108.parquet' contains 2.1 million '.nz' webpages (NB: it seems likely that 'part-00108.parquet' is the only index file which contains '.nz' webpages but this cannot be confirmed).
 There does not seem to be any documentation about how the indices are batched into the 300 files, so there is no (current) way to predict which index files contain '.nz' articles.
 The index files for this batch make up 202.8 GiB of data, which can be found by running (AWS CLI):
 ```
 aws s3 ls commoncrawl/cc-index/table/cc-main/warc/crawl=CC-MAIN-2020-10/subset=warc/ --recursive --human-readable --summarize --no-sign-request
 ```

-The best way to see if many webpages have been missed is by looking at the number of articles over time and then maybe comparing this to the number of news articles in GDELT over time.
+A possible way to see if many webpages have been missed is by looking at the number of articles over time and then comparing this to the number of news articles in GDELT over time.
 We will not truly know how many '.nz' articles we are missing when using S3 Select:
 - worst-case scenario: all of them.
 This would be obvious since there would be a large gap in the data, but there would be no way to remedy this using S3 Select.
 - best-case scenario: none of them.
-- average-case scenario: ??
+- average-case scenario: probably all of them, since the '.nz' webpages seem to be extremely concentrated within a small number of '.parquet' files (ie. within one or two files).

 NB: GDELT collection method takes all news articles which _mention_ New Zealand, where commoncrawl collection method takes all webpages which use New Zealand top-level domain (.nz).

-### CC-NEWS Directory Structure
-Information about this dataset can be found at https://commoncrawl.org/2016/10/news-dataset-available/.

-The '.warc.gz' files are released every hour or two, which usually results in 1 GB files.
-The individual files are available at https://commoncrawl.s3.amazonaws.com/crawl-data/CC-NEWS/YYYY/MM/ or s3://commoncrawl/crawl-data/CC-NEWS/YYYY/MM/ (with YYYY = year, MM = month).

-An example of an individual filepath is https://commoncrawl.s3.amazonaws.com/crawl-data/CC-NEWS/2021/01/CC-NEWS-20210101014736-01421.warc.gz or s3://commoncrawl/crawl-data/CC-NEWS/2021/01/CC-NEWS-20210101014736-01421.warc.gz.
-This is the first file for January 2021 and contains 34,277 scraped webpages, of which 58 have URLs with '.nz' as their top-level domain.

 ### CC-MAIN Directory Structure
-The complete data structure is described at https://commoncrawl.org/the-data/get-started/.
+The complete dataset structure is described at https://commoncrawl.org/the-data/get-started/.

 .warc = Web ARChive format.
 Used to store scraped information from webpages.
 These are gzipped (compressed) before being stored in the _commoncrawl_ S3 bucket.